jacklavelle286/ExampleWebApplication/README.md

 ### MongoDB VM
 - Runs an outdated Linux OS (Amazon Linux 2)
-- Contains an older major release of MongoDB (with authentication enabled)
+- Contains an older major release of MongoDB (with authentication enabled) Mongo 4.0 using connection string
 - Holds highly privileged permissions in the cloud environment (VM assumes an Admin role)

 ### Object Storage (S3 Bucket)
-- Stores MongoDB backups
+- Stores MongoDB backups every hour on a cron job
 - Bucket and objects are publicly readable

 ### Backup Script
 A scheduled script running on the MongoDB VM that:
 - Dumps the MongoDB data
 - Uploads it to the object storage bucket
+- baked into the AMI at usr/local/bin/mongo_backup.sh

 ### wizexercise.txt File
 - Bundled inside the container image
-- Demonstrates custom file inclusion in container images for compliance/validations
+- availble for download / viewing

 ## Key Requirements
 This repository and deployment aim to address the Wiz Field Technical Exercise requirements: